 Drone law in South Africa is a very interesting and complex situation.
 The flying of drones in the South African airspace had been unregulated and essentially illegal.
 Initially, the South African Civil Aviation Authority (SACAA) responded by clamping down on drones already operating in the South African civil aviation airspace.
 But now, SACAA has collaborated with the drone industry and formulated regulations to deal with this rapidly expanding industry.
 The law addresses the main issues of safety and security when using drones and the correct way to classify them.

 These regulations have been adopted by the Minister of Transport.
 They can be found in Part 101 of the South African Civil Aviation Regulations.
 They came into force on 1 July 2015, and South Africa became one of the first countries to have comprehensive drone law.
 This placed South Africa as a world leader in drone regulation, and many other countries have followed suit.
+Drone law is an aspect of robot law.

 Actions you can take

-- Consult with one of our attorneys
+- Find answers to your questions by consulting with one of our attorneys.

 On 2 April 2014, SACAA issued a media statement explaining that the current civil aviation laws did not provide for the certification, registration or operation of drones in the South African civil aviation airspace.
 This meant that South Africa did not have any drone law.
 SACAA further stated that those flying any type of drone are doing so illegally.
 In the statement, they mentioned that they were developing regulations to deal with the pressing issue.
 A key concern for them in the development process was safety, security and privacy.